dsc-courses/dsc40a-2023-sp/index.md

 {: .fs-6 .fw-300 }

 {: .note }
 The quarter is almost over and we'd like your feedback.
-If at least 85% of the class fills out both the [End of Quarter Survey](https://forms.gle/RLSFGKLVsmwtftncA) and [CAPEs](https://cape.ucsd.edu/), we will add 0.5% of extra credit to everyone's overall grade.
+If at least 85% of the class fills out both the [End of Quarter Survey](https://forms.gle/RLSFGKLVsmwtftncA) and [SETs (Student Evaluations of Teaching)](https://academicaffairs.ucsd.edu/Modules/Evals), we will add 0.5% of extra credit to everyone's overall grade.
 The deadline to complete both surveys is **Saturday, June 10 at 9AM**.

 {{ site.staffersnobio }}